BrunoSalerno/terragona/README.md

 -----

-You can use directly the GeoNames API, with the Terragona::API class, or download a dump, (Terragona::Dump class) and specifying the dump file path in opts.
+You can use directly the GeoNames API, with the Terragona::API class, or download a dump, (Terragona::Dump class) and specify the dump file path in opts.
 The API is faster but less accurate (max 1000 points per request).
 The dump is more accurate but much slower (please, use country dumps, not the world dump: it's to big -~9 million points- and could take lots of time.).
 For example: with the API, the Italy polygon is draw using 1000 points.
 With the dump, the input is ~95.000 points.